Pennsylvania State University

 Introduction to C*-algebra homology theories: This is an expository essay on the axiomatic approach to C*-algebra homology theories, especially Cuntz's proof via an infinite swindle that any stable, homotopy-invariant, half-exact functor from C*-algebras to abelian groups satisfies Bott periodicity.

-Darboux's theorem and Euler-like vector fields: This essay was written to demonstrate written competency in mathematics, a prerequisite at Penn State University for the scheduling of an oral comprehensive exam.
-In it, we explain how to prove the Darboux theorem of symplectic geometry using the linearizability of so-called Euler-like vector fields.
+Darboux's theorem and Euler-like vector fields: This essay was written as a prerequisite for the scheduling of an oral comprehensive exam at Penn State University.
+In it, I explain how to prove the Darboux theorem of symplectic geometry using the linearizability of so-called Euler-like vector fields.
 This method is taken from arXiv:1605.05386 [math.DG].

 A first look at geometric group theory: This report, and the talk which accompanied it, were prepared for the Graduate Student Seminar course at Pennsylvania State University, administered by Professor Sergei Tabachnikov.